Building from source

 - Visual C++ ATL for x86 and x64

 - Visual C++ MFC for x86 and x64

 - C++/CLI support

 - VC++ 2015.3 v14.00 (v140) toolset for desktop

 Enable "Debugging Tools for Windows".
 Go to "Control Panel" → "Programs" → "Programs and Features" → Select "Windows Software Development Kit - Windows 10" → "Change" → "Change" → Check "Debugging Tools For Windows" → "Change" → "Finish".
 Or use: Debugging Tools for Windows (Notice: it will download the files, you should install

 See rusty_v8's README for more details about the V8 build.

 Build with Cargo:

 # Build: cargo build -vv # Build errors?
-Ensure you have latest main and try building again, or if that doesn't work try: cargo clean && cargo build -vv # Run: ./target/debug/deno run cli/tests/002_hello.ts
+Ensure you have latest master and try building again, or if that doesn't work try: cargo clean && cargo build -vv # Run: ./target/debug/deno run cli/tests/002_hello.ts